ZoomInfo

 Most appointment setters price per meeting or per qualified appointment.
 You pay for results, not activity.
 This aligns incentives because the agency only makes money when they deliver meetings that show up.
 The risk is they might prioritize quantity over quality if your qualification criteria aren't tight enough.

-Lead list and contact data providers
+B2B data and contact providers

 Contact data providers give you the information you need to reach prospects.
 This means verified email addresses, direct dial phone numbers, job titles, and company details.
 These platforms don't do the outreach for you.
 They make it possible for your team or your agency to contact the right people.